 In recent years, the establishment of novel academic programs such as social design, geo-design and public-interest design have challenged traditional design education and motivated many young designers to use their skills for a more responsible, ethical, culturally adapted and engaged design practice.

-As a guest of the Integrated Interactions Lab, a research cluster supported by Prof. Dr. Carolin Höfler, Simon Meienberg invites you to see the phenomenon of Migration through the lens of social interactions.
+As a guest of the Integrated Interactions Lab, Simon Meienberg invites you to see the phenomenon of Migration through the lens of social interactions.
 He will share insights in his design research experience and methodological approaches on home making practices of migrant communities in Paris and Cologne and bottom-up initiatives to empower young locals within the EU-IOM Pilot Project Redesigning Migration Information Centres in The Gambia.

 He is currently working and researching as a design consultant for the IOM (International Organisation for Migration) of the UN – United Nations in Gambia.